gbmhunter/blog/content/electronics/communication-protocols/can-protocol/index.md

 When CAN bus receivers are incorporated onto PCBs with microcontrollers and other digital/analogue circuitry, it is common practise to isolate the CAN circuitry so that noise and voltage spikes from the CAN bus do not damage the circuitry.

+### Connectors

+The CiA DS-102 standard defines CAN bus pin assignments for the ubiquitous serial DE-9 connector:

+{{% img src="can-bus-cia-ds-102-9-pin-sub-d-connector-pin-assignment.png" width="500px" caption="CAN bus pin assignments for the DE-9 serial connector from the CiA DS-102 standard." %}}

+This pin layout is also used for other CAN standards such as CANopen.

 ## Arbitration

 **The CAN network uses priority-based message arbitration**.
+Message arbitration is required because the CAN networks supports a multi-master bus configuration (i.e. no one master node controls all communication, any node is freely able to attempt to transmit at any time).
+Arbitration works like such:

 The drivers to the CAN line(s) are open-drain.
 This means that if a node writes a 0 (dominant), it will over-write a 1 (recessive).
-This is also called a "wired AND" configuration.
+This is also called a _wired AND_ configuration.

+* Both nodes starts to transmit, but each message has a different message ID.
+Both nodes also monitor the state of the bus.
+* At some point in time, because of the different message IDs, one node will try to transmit a 0 (dominant) while the other will try to transmit a 1 (recessive).
+* The node transmitting the 0 will detect the bus as 0, all will continue transmitting
+* The node transmitting the 1 will detect the bus as 0, indicating that it has lost control (remember a 1 is recessive, and get's "overwritten" by a 1 due to the open-drain drive).
+This node will back-off, stop transmitting, and try again later.
+* Therefore CAN messages with lower numbered identifiers will therefore take priority over those with higher identifiers.

+## Receiver Sampling Points

+The main limiting factor on the total bus length at a specific baud rate is the stabilization time for a dominant to recessive bit transmission on the bus.
+Because it is not driven, the termination resistors play the role of bringing the differential voltage back to the recessive state.
+The time it takes for the resistors to do this is **primarily dependent on the amount of capacitance on the bus**.
+This in term determines the maximum length of the bus, as adding additional twisted pair cable increases the capacitance.

+Most receivers sample the bit between 75% and 87.5% of the time between the start of one bit and the beginning of the next bit[^elektromotus-can-bus-topology-recommendations].
+Earlier sampling points decreases the sensitivity to oscillator tolerances between the different nodes of the CAN bus, whilst a later sampling point allows for a longer signal propagation time and hence longer bus length.

 ## Encoding

-The CAN bus uses NRZ encoding.
+The CAN bus uses _bit-stuffed NRZ encoding_.

-Any sequential sequence of 5 bits of the same type requires the transmitter to insert a bit of the opposite polarity.
-Consequentially, the receiver has to remove this bit from the incoming data stream.
+Any sequential sequence of 5 bits of the same type requires the transmitter to insert (_stuff_) a bit of the opposite polarity.
+Consequentially, the receiver has to remove this bit from the incoming data stream, as it is not part of the original data.

+This bit stuffing prevents serious clock drift when there a long sequences of either 0's or 1's transmitted on the bus.
+There is no seperate clock signal (which is why the CAN bus can be called an _asyncronous protocol_), so the clock is recovered from the data.

 ## Frame Types